legendu-net/blog/misc/content/2020-02-12-tips-on-pex.markdown

 **

+1. pex to Python is like JAR to Java.

-1. Python with the same version as the one that generated the pex file need to be installed in on the machine to run the pex file.
+2. Python with the same version as the one that generated the pex file need to be installed in on the machine to run the pex file.
     And the Python executable must be searchable by `/usr/bin/env`.
     It is kind of like that Java need to be installed on the machine to run a JAR application.